Your Alicante holiday

 Classic city centre design hotel with beautiful views of Alicante Cathedral from the free rooftop spa which features a sauna, pool and gym.
 Set in a 19th-century Dominican Convent in Alicante old...
 More

-The Meli Alicante Hotel was inaugurated in 1973 and has become one of the most emblematic hotels in the city of Alicante.
-Throughout its history it has seen several thorough renovations, the most...
+The Melia Alicante Hotel has become one of the most emblematic hotels in the city of Alicante.
+Throughout its history it has seen several thorough renovations, the most important of which has been...
 More

 Avenida Alfonso X El Sabio 11 Map